-DRs are series of quantitative limitations, provided by semiconductor manufacturers that enable the designer to verify the correctness of a mask set.
+DRs are series of quantitative limitations, provided by semiconductor manufacturers, which enable the designer of an electronic device to verify the possibility of its production.
 DRs have become increasingly more complex with each subsequent generation of semiconductor process.
-Every chip, which is expected to be manufactured in the given technology, must satisfy the limitations of the DRs.
-Design rule checking (DRC) runsets are provided by the manufacturer in order to guarantee that the given chip does not give the DR violations.
+Every chip, which is expected to be manufactured in the given technology, must satisfy the limitations of the DRs, see Fig. 3.
+Design rule checking runsets are provided by the manufacturer in order to guarantee that the given chip does not give the DR violations, see Fig. 4.

-The document that contains all these rules: Design Rule Manuscript (DRM) has dozens of tables for each layer with free style description of the limitations.
-The fact leads to various problems, starting from inconsistency in the understanding of the meaning of the rules and going to lots of bugs in coding of the rules in DRC as well as poority of test cases in verification of the DRC runsets.
-On the other hand, according to our experience of the common work with Tower-Jazz foundry, usually almost all the DRs may be divided into a relatively small set of categories and sub-categories, such as width, space/distance, enclosure, extension, coverage, etc. In this paper, we use these categories in order to derive a set of patterns.
-These patterns are the basis of an environment that allows the integrator, who writes the DRM, to use the predefined patterns in order to compose the DRM rather than to write it.
-DRC runset is then automatically generated, based on the instantiations of the patterns in the DRM.
+The document that contains all these rules: Design Rule Manuscript (DRM) is the specification of the runsets.
+DRM includes dozens of tables for each layer with free style description of the limitations.
+The fact leads to various problems, starting from inconsistency in the understanding of the meaning of the rules and going on to lots of bugs in coding of the rules in DRC as well as poority of test cases in verification of the DRC runsets.
+DRM is changing and enriching all the time.
+Moreover, as a rule, one DRM has different derivatives for special conditions of the manufacturing.
+The derivatives may be changed independently upon the main DRM that makes the maintenance of the runsets very intricate, see Fig. 5.

+On the other hand, in fact, usually almost all the DRs may be divided into a relatively small set of categories and subcategories, such as width, space/distance, enclosure, extension, coverage, etc; see Fig. 63.
+Unfortunately, DRM is still not a regular expression, which would guarantee its automatic